comet-ml/ez-mcp-toolbox/README.md

 ## System Prompts

 The chatbot uses a system prompt to define its behavior and personality.
-You can customize this using the `--system-prompt` command line option.
+You can customize this using the `--prompt` command line option, which supports:
+- Direct strings: `--prompt "You are a helpful assistant"`
+- File paths: `--prompt ./my_prompt.txt`
+- Opik prompt names: `--prompt my_optimized_prompt`

 ### Default System Prompt